goyalaadi12071998/Bolster-Assignment/README.md

     9. If step 7 does not works for you , then add PORT and MongoURl in docker-compose.yaml file
     10. Run docker-compose up --build

-# Note
-    1. Some code is commented in src/token/index.js which requires Redis implementation so I commented the code.
-    2. Because of time boundation i did not integrate redis in this to store access token and refresh tokens in db
-    3. All the validation of access token and refresh token is done without the use of Redis and also necessary comments added

 # Dependencies Used
     1. Express
     2. Morgan